 ‘That’s disgusting, El.’
 I say, scraping clumps of it from the roof of my mouth.

-‘Yeah.
-I think I’ll save it for an emergency.’
+‘Yeah,’ she replies, ‘I think I’ll save the rest for an emergency.’

 ‘Yeah.
 There’s no way I’m saving this one.’

 The legend on the side of the #2 says M&H Coaches is celebrating 100 years of the route connecting Mold to Ruthin.
-Having been in business since 1984, M&H are only the service’s latest custodians, but a century is worth acknowledging in anybody’s book.
-My Nana Meg was lucky enough to reach her 100th birthday, and I’m sure you can imagine her excitement when she received her telegram from the Queen.
+Having been in business since 1984, M&H is only the service’s latest custodians, but a century is worth acknowledging in anybody’s book.
+My Nana Meg was durable enough to reach her 100th birthday, and I’m sure you can imagine her excitement when she received her telegram from the Queen.
 Joy turned to contempt in record time when she realised it was from Iain Duncan Smith, and spent the rest of her big day getting razzed on brandy.

 ‘Iain Duncan Smith?’ she said, before revving up her favourite swearword for the then-Secretary of State for Work and Pensions.
 ‘Shithouse.’

-We bop over a hump backed bridge which spans the gentle River Alyn and press skywards into the idyllic, isolated hilltop village.
-It’s a place with a penchant for weathervanes, with ducks, owls and cows standing in for the more traditional cock.
+Clouds swaddle the surrounding peaks as we approach Llanarmon-yn-Iâl.
+We bop over a humpbacked bridge that spans the gentle River Alyn and press skywards into the idyllic, isolated hilltop village.
+It’s a place with a penchant for weathervanes, with ducks, owls and cows standing in for the more traditional cocks.

 ‘This is beauuuuuutiful,’ Eleanor says, as if it needed mentioning at all.